 - (a) Any Dispute will, unless otherwise expressly agreed to the contrary by the parties, be resolved in accordance with this clause 7.
-Either party may give to the other party to the Dispute, within 30 Business Days of the Dispute arising, notice in writing (a Dispute Notice) specifying the Dispute and requiring it to be dealt with in the manner set out in this clause 7. - (b) The Dispute Notice must specify: - (i) the matters that are in Dispute; - (ii) the contact details of the person issuing the Dispute Notice (and, if that person is the Port Operator, the contact details of the party to whom the Dispute Notice is issued). - (c) Any disputes in relation to an Access Agreement once executed, or the Standard Terms once access has been granted on such terms, will be dealt with in accordance with the provision of the Access Agreement or Standard Terms respectively and this clause 7 will not apply. - (d) No party may institute any legal proceedings in relation to a Dispute unless the proceedings relate to a failure to comply with the provisions of this clause 7 or with the decision of an arbitrator or to seek urgent injunctive relief or as permitted or required by the Commercial Arbitration (National Uniform Legislation) Act 2011 (NT).
+Either party may give to the other party to the Dispute, within 20 Business Days of the Dispute arising, notice in writing (a Dispute Notice) specifying the Dispute and requiring it to be dealt with in the manner set out in this clause 7. - (b) Any disputes in relation to an Access Agreement once executed will be dealt with in accordance with the provision of the Access Agreement. - (c) No party may institute any legal proceedings in relation to a Dispute unless the proceedings relate to a failure to comply with the provisions of this clause 7 or with the decision of an arbitrator or otherwise seek urgent injunctive relief.